A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ## 2. Legal agreements

-OpenPeppol and Peppol Authorities have recently endorsed new agreements (Peppol Service Provider Agreement) which come into effect from 1 July 2022.
+OpenPeppol and Peppol Authorities endorsed the Peppol Service Provider Agreement which came into effect from 1 July 2022 and replaced the prior Peppol agreements which include the Transport Infrastructure Agreement and associated annexes, Peppol AP & SMP agreements.

-All legal agreements are publicly available at [A-NZ Accreditation documents](https://github.com/A-NZ-PEPPOL/A-NZ-accreditation-documents/tree/master/Australian%20Peppol%20Authority).

-### Accreditation prior to 1 July 2022

-The Transport Infrastructure Agreements (TIA) sets the minimum requirements to be consistently applied throughout the entire Peppol eDelivery Network.
-The Annex 5 to the TIA contains the details of the additional requirements and criteria that apply to service providers operating in Australia.
-For Peppol service providers who are looking to become accredited prior to this date they will need to sign both the new and old agreements below:

-- Transport Infrastructure agreement
-- Annexes 1 to 6
-- Peppol AP and SMP provider agreements
-- Peppol Service Provider Agreement

-### Accreditation post 1 July 2022

-For Peppol service providers who are looking to become accredited post this date they will need to sign the Peppol Service Provider agreement with the Australian Peppol Authority.
-The Peppol Service Provider agreement is a legal agreement which outlines the roles and responsibility of both you, as the service provider, and us, as the Peppol Authority.
+The [Peppol Service Provider agreement](https://github.com/A-NZ-PEPPOL/A-NZ-accreditation-documents/raw/master/Australian%20Peppol%20Authority/PeppolServiceProviderAgreement_v4.0%20January%202022.docx) sets out the roles and responsibilities of service providers and the ATO in its role as the Australian Peppol Authority.

 ## 3. Due Diligence check